 from your XP system to your tablet.
 The browser synching feature is

-incredibly convenient but as soon as you synch. your secure passwords to
+incredibly convenient but as soon as you synchronise your secure passwords to

-a mobile device you are distributing them to the outside world.
+a mobile device you are potentially distributing them to the outside world.
 Very

 few tablets are secured sufficiently, the tools simply don't exist in